team-watchdog/apoc-gardens-wiki/public/markdown/Fruit/durian.md

 - Green ants
 - Meat ants

+**Symptoms:**
-**Symptoms:** Holes in leaves or fruits, wilting leaves, fruit drop
+- Holes in leaves or fruits, wilting leaves, fruit drop

+**Control method:**
-**Control method:** Use of natural insecticides like neem oil.
+- Use of natural insecticides like neem oil.

 ### Disease Control
 **Disease type:**
 - _Phytophthora palmivora_

 **Symptoms:**
-- **_Phytophthora palmivora_:**
- - causes dark, reddish-brown, gummy spots on the bark.
+- Causes dark, reddish-brown, gummy spots on the bark.
 - Cankers (sores) can form on branches, causing them to die back.
 If they appear on the trunk or roots, the entire tree could be at risk.
 - Trees often lose leaves and show poor growth before dying.
 - Young plants can die if their roots or stems get infected.

 **Management:**
-- **_Phytophthora palmivora_:**
 - Steps can be taken to eliminate a moist microclimate at the base of the tree which might support the growth of P. palmivora
 - Remove any branches starting to grow below about 1 meter in height.
 - Using disease-resistant varieties.

 ## Difficulty Rating
-### Low country wet zone (Difficulty: 5/10)
+### Low country wet zone (Difficulty: 3/10)
 **Explanation:** The wet zone provides ideal conditions for durian cultivation with high rainfall and suitable temperatures.
 **Challenges/Adaptations:**
 - Manage excess moisture to prevent fungal diseases.